 What You Need to Know About Speech-Language Pathologist

-Speech-Language Pathologist Example Assess and treat persons with speech, language, voice, and fluency disorders.
+Speech-Language Pathologist Definition Assess and treat persons with speech, language, voice, and fluency disorders.
 May select alternative communication systems and teach their use.
 May perform research related to speech and language problems.

 - Teach clients to control or strengthen tongue, jaw, face muscles, or breathing mechanisms.